AriFordsham/GHCWiki/proposals/merge-request-workflow.md

-This is a proposal about the workflow for getting merge requests to land in GHC’s master branch.
+This is a proposal about the workflow for getting merge requests to land in GHC's master branch.
 While it is the result of some discussion at GHC HQ, this is currently just a proposal: We would love to have your feedback.